tim-shand/homelab-onprem/README.md

   - **Bash/Powershell**
     - Bootstrapping and utility scripts.

-## :hammer_and_wrench: To Do
+## :memo: To Do

-- [-] Migrate 'prep' directory using PS/AzureCLI/Bash for bootstrap and utility scripts.
+- [ ] Migrate 'prep' directory using PS/AzureCLI/Bash for bootstrap and utility scripts.
 - [ ] Review and update Terraform modules, code and structure.
 - [ ] Proxmox: Add additional hypervisors for clustering benefits (HA/failover).
 - [ ] Configure Azure landing zone.